thedjamba/FPL-Wrapped/README.md

 # FPL Wrapped

 FPL Wrapped is a web application for the Fantasy Premier League, inspired by Spotify's Wrapped feature.
-It is built with Flask, on the backend, and React on the frontend.
+It is built with Flask on the backend, and React on the frontend.
 Landing page design copied from restorephotos.io

 ## Features